jgriffith23/jgriffith23.github.io/about.md

 My plan is to use this GitHub blog to do several things:

 * Reflect on my experiences at Hackbright
-* Practice HTML, CSS, and Markdown
+* Practice HTML, CSS, Git, and Markdown
 * Keep my writing skills (both technical and non-technical) fresh

 When I'm not coding or editing, you can probably find me poking at stuff with a multimeter (or sonic screwdriver), trying to break something, or on a crafting adventure involving LEDs and thread.